djalfirevic/Typescript/README.md

-## Typescript Casts
+## TypeScript

-Companion repo to a course hosted on Udemy.com
+Companion repo to a course on Udemy.com